accompli/accompli/README.md

 > *C'est fini.
 Accompli!*

+View the complete documentation of Accompli on [accompli.readme.io](https://accompli.readme.io/).

 ## Installation using Composer

 Run the following command to add the package to the composer.json of your project: